DIY or Professional Fireworks?

 What are consumer (DIY) and professional fireworks?

-For the purposes of this article we must first define what we mean by consumer fireworks, doing it yourself (DIY) and professional fireworks.
+For the purposes of this article I must first define what I mean by consumer fireworks, doing it yourself (DIY) and professional fireworks.

 Professional fireworks on the other hand refers to a complete display service that a member of the public would purchase whereby a display team would provide, set up, fire and then clear up the fireworks afterwards.
 The customer in this case would not physically buy, store or let off the fireworks, as this is done for them.